austBrink/react-book-final/README.md

 A header option to login allows an admin user / owner to create, edit, and delete posts.

 ## Project Objective
-The aim of this project was to complete a react course I had started, while targeting core concepts I needed to review like `Context` and `Routing`.
+The aim of this project was to complete a react course I had started, while targeting core concepts I needed to review like `Context` and `React Router`.
 Additionally, I obtained familiarity with firebase authentication and live database.
 As a result of completing this assignment, the 'micro blog' final product makes a great template to build off of.

 ## Get Set Up
 To use this as a base template of your own micro blog, clone this repository.
 The admin / owner user(s) that have access to altering posts are authenticated via Firebase.
 You will need your own developer credentials to do that.
 Get set up with Google's [Firebase](https://firebase.google.com/).